meet the rush managers.

 3. Blending

-Below, you’ll find the first fourteen measures of “When You Are Old.”
+Below, you’ll find the first four measures of “Blackbird.”
 Pick and prepare the line you think best fits your voice.
 A quartet will guide you through the excerpt in your audition.
 Sound files are available to help you prepare on the Audition Info page.

 4. Personal Solo